Statute of Frauds Amendment Act 1828: Section 1

 Section 1 provided that in actions of debt or upon the case grounded upon any simple contract no oral acknowledgment or promise shall be deemed sufficient evidence of a new or continuing contract, whereby to take any case out of the operation of the above Acts, or to deprive any party of the benefit thereof, unless such acknowledgment or promise shall be in some writing signed by the party chargeable thereby; and that where there shall be two or more joint contractors, no such joint contractor shall lose the benefit of the above Acts, so as to be chargeable in respect or by reason only of any written acknowledgment or promise made and signed by any other of them, and that nothing in this section shall alter or take away or lessen the effect of any payment of any principal or interest made by any person, and that in actions to be commenced against two or more such joint contractors, if it shall appear that the plaintiff, though barred by either of the above Acts or this Act, as to one or more of such joint contractors, shall nevertheless be entitled to recover against any other or others of the defendants, by virtue of a new acknowledgment or promise, judgment may be given the plaintiff as to such defendants against whom he shall recover, and for the other defendants against the plaintiff.

 This section was repealed by the Schedule to the Limitation Act 1939.

 Section 2

 Section 2 provided that if any defendant in any action on any simple contract shall make a plea in abatement, to the effect that any other person ought to be jointly sued, and it shall appear that the action could not, by reason of the said above Acts or this Act be maintained against the other person named in such plea, the issue joined on such plea shall be found against the party pleading.

-This section was repealed as to the Supreme Court of Judicature in England by section 2 of, and Part II of the Schedule to, the Civil Procedure Acts Repeal Act 1879.
+This section was repealed as to the Supreme Court of Judicature in England by section 2 of, and Part II of the Schedule to, the Civil Procedure Acts Repeal Act 1879 (42 & 43 Vict. c.
+59).
 This section was repealed as to England and Wales by section 4 of the Statute Law Revision and Civil Procedure Act 1883.

 This section was repealed by the Statute Law Revision Act 1890.